dendro-monitoring/dendro/README-prepend.md

 $ npm i -g dendro-cli
 ```

 Then run `dendro configure` to select which services you want to monitor.
-Here you will be prompted to input any neccessary credencials.
+Here you will be prompted to input any neccessary credentials.

 To deploy the AWS cloud pipeline, run: